 - = $100

-- Price target helps an investor to decide whether he should hold the stock in expectations of an increase in future price or he should sell the share as the share has reached its target already.
+- The price target upside is that it helps an investor decide whether he should hold the stock in expectation of an increase in future price or sell the share as it has already reached its target.

-- It helps the investors to decide the right time to exit or enter the market.
+- It helps investors to decide the right time to exit or enter the market.

-- It is based on the estimates of the future price-earnings ratio which in turn means it depends on estimates of future earnings.
-It is difficult to predict future earnings accurately.
-Thus, the target price is subject to the limitation that the estimates may not be accurate and the actual price may turn out to be different than the target price, which in turn will affect the strategy of the investor.
+- It is based on the estimates of the future price-to-earnings ratio, which in turn means it depends on future earnings estimates.
+Unfortunately, it is difficult to predict future earnings accurately.
+Thus, the target price is subject to the limitation that the forecast may not be accurate, and the actual price can be different from the target price, affecting the investor’s strategy.

-- It involves expert prediction and thus an individual investor may not be able to do the calculations himself and will need to depend on market experts only.
+- It involves expert prediction.
+Thus, an individual investor may not be able to do the calculations using any price target calculator and will need to depend only on market experts.

-This has been a guide to Price Target and its definition.
-Here we discuss an example of price target along with its formula, advantages, disadvantages and its differences from fair value.
-You may learn more about financing from the following articles –
+This article is a guide to what is Price Target.
+We explain it with formula, example, advantages, disadvantages and differences with fair value.
+You may learn more about financing from the following articles: –